Alan Devonshire: West Ham United

-Devonshire made his debut for West Ham on 27 October 1976 in a League Cup tie against Queens Park Rangers, in which West Ham lost 2–0.
-He made his League debut three days later on 30 October 1976 against West Bromwich Albion, where he played in a 3–0 defeat.
-He soon became a fans' favourite, who referred to him by his nickname "Dev".
-His workman-like attitude was one to which the fans could relate.
+Devonshire debuted for West Ham on 27 October 1976 in a League Cup tie against Queens Park Rangers, which West Ham lost 2–0.
+He made his League debut three days later, on 30 October 1976, against West Bromwich Albion, where he played in a 3–0 defeat.
+He soon became a fan favourite, referred to by his nickname "Dev".
+His down-to-earth attitude was one to which the fans could relate.
 He also enhanced his rapport with supporters by travelling to home games on the London Underground from his West London home.

-He played 29 games in all competitions, without scoring, in his first season, the 1976–77 season.
-It was a poor season for West Ham who finished only two points above a relegation place in 17th place in the First Division.
-The following season, the 1977–78 season saw Devonshire's first goals for the club, in a 3–3 at Upton Park on 12 November 1977.
+He played 29 games in all competitions without scoring in his first season.
+1976–77 was a poor season for West Ham, finishing 17th and only two points clear of relegation in the First Division.
+The following season, 1977–78, saw Devonshire's first goals for the club in a 3–3 at Upton Park on 12 November 1977.
 It also saw him play 38 games in all competitions, scoring three goals.
-Unfortunately for West Ham his efforts could not prevent them from relegation to the Second Division after they finished in 20th place.
+Unfortunately for West Ham, his efforts could not prevent relegation to the Second Division after they finished in 20th place.
 The 1978–79 season saw West Ham rebuilding their side following relegation.
-Devonshire was a regular member of the side which finished 5th in the Second Division.
-He had played 41 of a possible 42 league games that season and was voted Hammer of the Season.
+Devonshire was a regular in the team that finished 5th in the Second Division.
+He played 41 out of a possible 42 league games and won the Hammer of the Season award.
 West Ham failed to gain promotion again in the 1979–80 season.
-They did however reach the 1980 FA Cup Final where Devonshire collected an FA Cup winner's medal as West Ham beat favourites, holders and Cup Winners Cup finalists Arsenal 1–0 at Wembley with a single goal from Trevor Brooking from a cross by Devonshire.
-He had also scored a goal in a semi-final replay at Elland Road in a 2–1 win against Everton.
+However, they did get to the 1980 FA Cup Final, where Devonshire collected an FA Cup winner's medal as West Ham beat the favourites, holders, and Cup Winners Cup finalists Arsenal 1–0 at Wembley with a Trevor Brooking header from a Devonshire cross.
+Devonshire had scored in the semi-final replay at Elland Road in a 2–1 win against Everton.